communication-compute-exposure/ietf-side-meetings/README.md

 The agenda for this meeting will include talks and discussions covering the following topics:

-- Compute information exposure for service placement and selection.
+- [20 mins] Compute information exposure for service placement and selection.
-- Cellular information exposure to Internet applications.
+- [10 mins] Cellular information exposure to Internet applications.
-- Security information exposure for trust modelling and measurement.
+- [15 mins] Security information exposure for trust modelling and measurement.
-- Southbound mechanisms to obtain network and compute information.
+- [10 mins] Southbound mechanisms to obtain network and compute information.
-- IETF WGs GAP Analysis.
+- [35 mins] Discussion.
+Questions that we want to address:
+    - Q1.
+Is it likely/viable that the network can expose communication and compute information to the service provider and application?
+    - Q2.
+Are there gaps in the entire service lifecycle (deployment/instantiation/selection) that are not currently being addressed in the IETF and that are relevant?
+    - Q3.
+Would it make sense to define a common set of communication and compute metrics to support the various use cases being served in the IETF?
+    - Q4.
+If so, where should this effort be carried out within the IETF?